- Best Treatments

 Possible complications and side effects

 You can treat and manage your eczema, but you may encounter some complications.
-These may include:
+These may include the following:

 The immunosuppressants you may use to treat your eczema can have potential side effects.
-Some side effects include:
+Some side effects include the following:

 Health Solutions From Our Sponsors